-Students enrolled in this program on a full-time basis can complete it in two calendar years.
+Length of Program Students enrolled in this program on a full-time basis can complete it in two calendar years.
 Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.

-175.8.10 The MBA with Specialization in Natural Resources and Energy

-The MBA with Specialization in Natural Resources and Energy trains managers to develop an analytical expertise specifically focused in the areas of natural resources and energy.
+195.8.10 The MBA with Specialization in Natural Resources and Energy The MBA with Specialization in Natural Resources and Energy trains managers to develop an analytical expertise specifically focused in the areas of natural resources and energy.
 The program is designed for students to develop a broad understanding of the resource and energy industries, from the exploration and project development phases, through extraction and transformation, to transportation, logistics marketing and market issues.
 This allows students to address and analyze key strategic questions facing today's business leaders and policy makers.

-Applicants must first be enrolled in the MBA program (see §175.8.2) and must have successfully completed the first set of six-week courses to be considered for admission.
+Entrance Requirements Applicants must first be enrolled in the MBA program (see §195.8.2) and must have successfully completed the first set of six-week courses to be considered for admission.
 Admission is based on the applicant's grades in these courses, as well as on the applicability of the individual's undergraduate degree program.
+Program Requirements The course requirements are as follows:

-(1) 20 first year ★1.5 MBA courses

-- (2) Business practicum in Natural Resources and Energy equivalent to one ★3 course - (3) ORG A 641

-(4) Seven ★3 graduate level electives (four of which to be chosen from an approved list)

-Students enrolled in this program can complete it in two calendar years.
+- (1) 20 first year ★1.5 MBA courses - (2) Business practicum in Natural Resources and Energy equivalent to one ★3 course - (3) ORG A 641 - (4) Seven ★3 graduate level electives (four of which to be chosen from an approved list) Length of Program Students enrolled in this program can complete it in two calendar years.

-175.8.11 Executive MBA

-The Faculty of Business at the University of Alberta and the Haskayne School of Business at the University of Calgary offer a joint Executive MBA program which permits individuals with at least seven years of work experience to earn the MBA through a 20 month weekend program.

-The minimum admission requirements in terms of undergraduate GPA and English language proficiency are those of the Faculty of Graduate Studies and Research.
+195.8.11 Executive MBA The Faculty of Business at the University of Alberta and the Haskayne School of Business at the University of Calgary offer a joint Executive MBA program which permits individuals with at least seven years of work experience to earn the MBA through a 20 month weekend program.
+Entrance Requirements The minimum admission requirements in terms of undergraduate GPA and English language proficiency are those of the Faculty of Graduate Studies and Research.
 In some cases, students without an undergraduate degree, but who have 15 years of significant work experience are admissible.
 Applicants should have at least seven years of work experience to be admitted.
 Additionally all applicants are required to write the Graduate Management Admission Test (GMAT).
 Finally a letter of support from the applicant's employer and two letters of reference are desirable.

-The EMBA program is designed for individuals who have been in the workforce for seven years or more, and who are aspiring to top management positions.
-The course requirements are as follows:

-- Four ★1.5 week long intensive courses (including an international study tour) - (2) Fourteen ★3 required MBA courses (including a year long project in Year 2) - (3) Two graduate elective courses

-Students enrolled in the EMBA can complete the program in 20 months.
+Program Requirements The EMBA program is designed for individuals who have been in the workforce for seven years or more, and who are aspiring to top management positions.
+The course requirements are as follows: - (1) Four $\bigstar 1.5$ week long intensive courses (including an international study tour) - (2) Fourteen ★3 required MBA courses (including a year long project in Year 2) - (3) Two graduate elective courses Length of Program Students enrolled in the EMBA can complete the program in 20 months.